FAQs

 Do I need these? how can I tell where to put them?

+Even a good fence can be made safer, but here are some tips to help you choose where to install.
 Look at your fence like a dog.
 Identify any weak spots.
 Look for low places your dog could push hard and get through, or dig under, any places the ground is lower and the fence sits higher, any places between the fenceposts that could be stronger.
 Put your hands under the fence line and see what happens if you push upward or outward.
 Check areas where the fence ends, attaches to the house or to a gate.
 You probably already know areas you could strengthen, but thinking this way will help.
 Right now your fence is a corral, possibly sturdy, but your goal is to make it a truly safe place, where trouble doesn’t get in and your beloved dog cannot get out.